phalpern/WG21-halpern/noop_constructor_destructor.md

         delete (requires look-ahead)
         =noop (context-sensitive keyword)

-A non-serious suggestion: A number of emoticons would also work. `:-)`
+Humorous suggestion: A number of emoticons would also work. `:-)`

 Alternatives considered
 =======================